 How to Get There

 Ago Bay is accessible by train.

-The only rail link in the area is Kashikojima Station, the last stop on the Kintetsu Ise Shima Line.
+The only rail link in the area is Kashikojima Station, on the Kintetsu Ise Shima Line.
 The journey on Kintetsu lines takes about one hour from Iseshi, two hours from Nagoya, and two hours 30 minutes from Namba in Osaka.

-To make a grand entrance into Ago Bay, ride the Esperanza, a Spanish pirate ship, on the Kashikojima Espana Cruise.
+Ride the Esperanza, a ship modeled after a Spanish pirate ship, on the Kashikojima Espana Cruise.

 Why is a Spanish galleon here?
-Mie Prefecture has a sister state relationship with the Spanish region of Valencia, and the first European vessels to visit the area were said to look somewhat like the Esperanza.
+Mie Prefecture has a sister state relationship with the Spanish region of Valencia, and the first European vessels that visited Shima City were said to look somewhat like the Esperanza.

-For a wider view of the bay and its 60-something small islands, head to the Yokoyama Observation Deck.
+The Yokoyama Observation Deck offers a sweeping view of Ago Bay and its approximately 60 islands.
 If you don't have a car, you can take a taxi for 10 minutes from Kintetsu Ugata Station or walk 40 minutes from Kintetsu Shima-Yokoyama Station.